Skip to main content

 About

 As westward expansion advanced and soldiers and settlers systematically displaced Indigenous people, Owámniyomni drew a different kind of attention.
-Industrialists seeking to tame the wilderness and grow wealth through resource extraction saw the Falls as an economic driver capable of powering large scale industries: first sawmilling for the lumber industry, then flour milling, and finally commercial navigation.
+Industrialists saw the River as a resource to be extracted.
+The Falls became a catalyst for lumber and flour milling, and ultimately it became one of the most heavily geo-engineered sites in the region.

 To Native people, these activities were a desecration, incompatible with a world view in which the River is a spirit and a mother, and in which all living natural things are our relatives.